State of the Game: The Next King of Golf?

 The Question is: What happens to golf after Tiger and Phil?

 Did a cold chill just run down your spine?
 Golf without Tiger Woods and Phil Mickelson?
 Yikes.
 They have been golf’s greatest show for the last 25 years plus.
 They are to golf in the 2000s what The Big Three (Arnold Palmer, Jack Nicklaus and Gary Player) were to golf in the 1960s.
 The only bright spot here is that until recently, Tiger and Phil felt ready to be mentioned in the past tense.
-Tiger suffered a serious leg injury in a car accident that was potentially career ending, while Mickelson continued a two year stream of disappointing results, not counting those senior outings when he won his first two PGA Tour Champions appearances.
+Tiger suffered a serious leg injury in a car accident that was potentially career ending, if not for the expensive doctors for which Tiger had recur to local expert lawyers as good as the Car injury lawyers Brisbane to get him fairly compensated to pay them off and come back to the field.
+While Mickelson continued a two year stream of disappointing results, not counting those senior outings when he won his first two PGA Tour Champions appearances.

 But a funny thing happened on the way to the old folks home.
 Tiger has been seen in photos on crutches and smiling.
 That’s progress, we hope.
 In deference to what he’s accomplished, let’s be fair: Tiger isn’t officially finished until he says he’s finished.